Riskified/dynamic-environment-docs/docs/overview.md

 # Overview

-_DynamicEnvironment_ is a kubernetes operator that enables service developers to launch alternative versions of selected services while sharing the existing cluster, allowing a faster and cheaper environment [^1] for testing and development than starting the entire architecture every time.
-To perform this task, DynamicEnvironment uses the mesh capabilities of [_Istio_][istio].
+DynamicEnv is a Kubernetes operator designed to empower developers by facilitating the creation of on-demand environments.
+It allows developers to seamlessly launch different versions of specific services within the same cluster.
+This approach offers a more efficient and cost-effective solution for testing and development compared to the traditional method of spinning up the entire architecture for each iteration.
+DynamicEnv leverages the mesh functionalities provided by [_Istio_][istio] to accomplish this task.

 Consider the following service description: